ibm-cloud-docs/databases-for-postgresql/howto-getting-connection-strings.md

 Creating a new user from the CLI or API doesn't automatically populate that user's connection strings into _Service Credentials_.
 If you want to add them there, you can create a new credential with the existing user information.
 Enter the user name and password in the JSON field under _Add Inline Configuration Parameters_.
 For example, {"existing_credentials":{"username":"Robert","password":"supersecure"}}.
 Basically, you send in the username and password, and _Service Credentials_ generates the connection strings with the credentials filled in.

-Generating credentials from an existing user does not check for or create that user. {: tip}
+Generating credentials from an existing user does not check for or create that user.
+{: .tip}

 ## Connection String Breakdown